What Is Attachment Parenting And How Does It Work?

 Balance and boundaries

-No one expects the mother to be the only one who can meet her baby’s needs, even if she is the primary care giver.
+No one expects the mother to be the only one who can meet her baby’s needs, even if she is the primary caregiver.
 Attachment parenting does not demand this because it would be unrealistic and unhealthy.
 It is important that mothers take care of themselves and let other people and friends help, and attachment parenting recognizes this.
 Especially given that VBAC or just normal childbirth can be intense on the mother's body, and that she is also healing during the first few weeks after having a baby.
-As the primary caregiver, a mother need to balance her personal and family life, letting fathers and other family constituents help so that she can have enough time for self-care and maintaining secure attachments with a toddler or older children.
+As the primary caregiver, a mother needs to balance her personal and family life, letting fathers and other family constituents help so that she can have enough time for self-care and maintaining secure attachments with a toddler or older children.
 Attachment parenting can be more draining on a woman than mainstream parenting styles, and the goal is to develop emotional bonding and secure attachment early in the child’s life, not to exhaust the mother.
-Sears recommends a variety of ways mothers can balance personal and family life by prioritizing their tasks and passing them on to others to prevent burnout, such as letting other family do housework and chores.
+Sears recommends a variety of ways mothers can balance personal and family life by prioritizing their tasks and passing them on to others to prevent burnout, such as letting other families do housework and chores.

 Breastfeeding